FrancesCoronel/personal-website-v3/README.md

 ### Form

-- Black and white scheme
+- [x] black and white scheme
-- Rectangle based
+- [x] rectangle based
-- Minimal
+- [x] minimal
-- Footer - 350px height
-- 50px space between title and link to more
-- 100px space between sections

 ### Function

-- Search with Algolia
+- [x] search with Algolia
-- Like & comment integration with Disqus
+- [x] like & comment integration with Disqus
-- Site and page views with Google Analytics
-- Use IFTTT to automatically publish new posts & portfolio items to Twitter & LinkedIn
+- [x] set up IFTTT to automatically publish new posts & portfolio items to Twitter & LinkedIn

-### In Progress
+## In Progress

-- making Algolia search work
-- making favicon bigger
+- [] site and page views with Google Analytics
+- [] migrating all portfolio items & posts
+- [] adding on new portfolio items since rebuilt start of website

 ## Usage

-This website was created from the bottom-up and is a migration from my Wordpress website.
+This website was created from the bottom-up and is a migration from my Wordpress website at [`fvcproductions.wordpress.com`](http://fvcproductions.wordpress.com).

-### Find and Replace in ST3
+> Find and Replace in ST3

 ```
 Where: <project>, -*/site/*